kiboschool/course-c4s-writing/src/communicating-for-success/revising-editing-proofreading/editing-for-lower-order-concerns.md

 - Did I spell-check?
 - Did I check homophones? (e.g., to, too, two)
 - Did I look up difficult words to ensure I am using them correctly?
+- Is the tone of my writing appropriate for my audience and purpose?
 - Are all my sentences complete?
 - Did I use one verb tense throughout (unless there was a good reason to shift tense)?
 - Do I have any run-on sentences or comma splices?